semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 ![Automatic promotion](./figures/05-sem-canary-auto-promotion.png){ width=95% }

 In the new pipeline, click on the first block.
 Let's call it “Push”.
-The push block takes the Docker image that we built earlier and uploads it to Docker Hub.
+The push block takes the Docker image that we built earlier and uploads it to the private Container Registry.
 The secrets and the login command will vary depending on the cloud of choice.

 Open the *Secrets* section and check the `do-key` secret.